All Episodes

 This big problem coming down the pike.

-He went on too soon.
+He went on to nay, they stood up too soon.

-Here they are standing up applauding the lack of progress.
+Here they are standing up, applauding the lack of progress.

-So that's that's uh that's how I saw it.
+So that's how I saw it.

 I'm glad you called, sir.